 The Year One class serves as an interdisciplinary catalyst for first-year students to access campus resources, services and opportunities that promote self-knowledge, personal success, leadership development, social responsibility and life academic skills awareness and application.
 Year One is also designed to challenge and encourage first-year students to get to know one another, build relationships and help them become an integral part of the campus community.
 Lecture 1 (Fall, Spring).

-Choose two courses from the following majors:
+Choose any three courses from the following majors:

 Electrical Engineering Technology